 The Roots We've Forgotten: Healing Through Provenance and Inner Peace

-Lately I’ve been thinking a lot about mental health—not just as a condition, but as a climate.
-Something that affects every part of who we are and how we connect to others.
-It’s a storm so many live inside silently, and the causes are often deeper than what we speak about.
+Lately, I’ve been thinking a lot about mental health—not just as a condition, but as a climate.
+It affects every part of who we are and how we connect to others.
+It’s a storm that many live inside silently.
+The causes often run deeper than what we openly discuss.

 We live in a world where people are slowly losing touch with themselves.
-Identity is fragmented.
-Provenance—the place we come from, emotionally and spiritually—is becoming abstract.
-So many of us walk with no map, just noise.
-And in that disorientation, mental strain multiplies.
+Identity feels fragmented.
+Provenance—the place we come from, emotionally and spiritually—has become abstract.
+Many of us walk without a map, just noise.
+In this disorientation, mental strain multiplies.
 It hurts.

 I’ve seen and felt it.
 The isolation.
 The tension of trying to stay calm while everything around you spins.
-The quiet ache of not being seen, or being treated like your feelings are too much.
-And all the while, people are dying from this invisible weight.
+The quiet ache of not being seen or being treated like your feelings are too much.
+All the while, people are suffering under this invisible weight.
 We speak of healing, but rarely of listening.
-We promote wellness, but shy away from vulnerability.
+We promote wellness, yet shy away from vulnerability.

-And so I try—every day—to find the thread back to myself.
+Every day, I try to find the thread back to myself.
 I pray.
 I hold space for peace, even when I’m angry.
-I look for spiritual stillness in moments when the world feels unjust or absurd.
+I seek spiritual stillness in moments when the world feels unjust or absurd.
 This is my way of protecting what’s left of me.
-Not by shouting, not by politicizing, but by remembering that neutrality doesn’t mean indifference—it means cultivating a peaceful stance in a chaotic environment.
+Not by shouting or politicizing, but by remembering that neutrality doesn’t mean indifference.
+It means cultivating a peaceful stance in a chaotic environment.

 Compassion has become my compass.
-Not the kind that’s flashy or loud, but the kind that simply notices.
-That recognizes when someone’s behavior is rooted in pain.
-That refuses to add more harshness to what’s already heavy.
-It’s not always easy.
-But it’s essential.
+Not the flashy or loud kind, but the quiet kind that simply notices.
+It recognizes when someone’s behavior is rooted in pain.
+It refuses to add more harshness to what’s already heavy.
+This is not always easy, but it’s essential.

 Mental health isn't just about clinical terms.
 It’s about kindness.
-About reconnecting with our roots, and each other.
-About being brave enough to ask: “Where have I come from?
+It’s about reconnecting with our roots and each other.
+It’s about being brave enough to ask: “Where have I come from?
 What do I need to feel whole?
-And how can I offer others the same grace I wish someone offered me?”
+How can I offer others the same grace I wish someone offered me?”

 What Are Roots, Really?

 Roots are where we come from—our origin stories, our ancestry, the emotional and cultural soil that first held us.
-They’re the beliefs passed down, the languages whispered at bedtime, the griefs we inherited without knowing their names.
-They shape us long before we know how to shape ourselves.
+They include beliefs passed down, languages whispered at bedtime, and griefs we inherited without knowing their names.
+They shape us long before we learn to shape ourselves.

-But roots aren’t always simple or pure.
-Sometimes they carry pain.
-Conflict.
-Silence.
-Families break, histories disappear, trauma gets handed down in shadows, not stories.
-We speak of roots as sources of strength, but they can also divide us—especially when we’re disconnected from them, or when they carry wounds too deep to look at directly.
+However, roots aren’t always simple or pure.
+Sometimes they carry pain, conflict, and silence.
+Families break, histories disappear, and trauma gets handed down in shadows rather than stories.
+We often speak of roots as sources of strength, but they can also divide us—especially when we’re disconnected from them or when they carry wounds too deep to confront directly.

 That’s why healing isn’t just a forward motion.
 It often requires a return.
 A quiet, intentional journey into the generational tree—not to romanticize the past, but to understand it.
-To reclaim what was lost, gently rewrite what was harmful, and discover new ways to belong.
+We can reclaim what was lost, gently rewrite what was harmful, and discover new ways to belong.

 Rekindling that connection is not easy.
-It might mean asking questions no one’s asked before, tracing back to names that feel foreign, or accepting truths that once scared you.
+It might mean asking questions no one has asked before, tracing back to names that feel foreign, or accepting truths that once scared you.
 But through this process, we begin to see ourselves more fully.
-We begin to make peace with what made us—and choose, lovingly, what parts we wish to carry forward.
+We start to make peace with what made us—and choose, lovingly, what parts we wish to carry forward.

 Whole doesn’t mean perfect.
-Whole means rooted in truth, and open to transformation.
+Whole means being rooted in truth and open to transformation.

 Spirituality and the Journey Back

-When provenance feels broken—or forgotten—spirituality can be the lantern that guides us back.
-Not necessarily tied to religion, but to the deep inner quiet where our spirit meets memory and intention.
+When provenance feels broken or forgotten, spirituality can be the lantern that guides us back.
+This is not necessarily tied to religion but to the deep inner quiet where our spirit meets memory and intention.
 That stillness reminds us: we are more than our wounds.
 We are not the chaos we’ve inherited.

 Spirituality helps us witness our roots with compassion.
-To see not just what went wrong, but what kept us going.
+It allows us to see not just what went wrong but also what kept us going.
 It gives us the courage to revisit painful histories without losing ourselves in them.
-To forgive, without forgetting.
-To choose peace, even when we are not given justice.
+We can forgive without forgetting and choose peace, even when we are not given justice.

 It invites us to create new patterns.
-To rebuild our sense of self around love, presence, and clarity—not just survival.
+We can rebuild our sense of self around love, presence, and clarity—not just survival.
 Provenance doesn't have to be perfect to be meaningful.
 It can be a thread, a rhythm, a whisper that says, “You belong.
 You always have.”

-Through this reconnection—spiritual and ancestral—we begin to feel whole again.
+Through this reconnection—both spiritual and ancestral—we begin to feel whole again.
 Not polished, not erased, but real.

 A Prayer for Reflection and Healing